DoubangoTelecom/ultimateALPR-SDK/samples/c++/README.md

 - Download the tar/zip from https://developer.nvidia.com/nvidia-tensorrt-8x-download
 - Unzip/untar the file (e.g. under `/home/TensorRT-8.6.1.6`)

+You'll need to use `LD_LIBRARY_PATH` envvar to tell the linker where to find TensorRT libraries required by [libultimatePluginTensorRT.so](../../binaries/linux/x86_64/libultimatePluginTensorRT.so).
+You can avoid using `LD_LIBRARY_PATH` by copying the TensorRT libraries to [binaries/linux/x86_64](../../binaries/linux/x86_64): `cp /home/TensorRT-8.6.1.6/lib/* binaries/linux/x86_64`.

+To check if all dependencies can found: `ldd libultimatePluginTensorRT.so`

 <a name="gpu-acceleration-tensorrt-build"></a>
 ### Building plans ###
 The [models folder](../../assets/models.tensorrt) contains ONNX models, you need to generate TensorRT optimized models (a.k.a plans):